 Technology is a great enabler but we know it can also be daunting for people, particularly older people, to get to grips with.
-This series of six podcasts, produced by RNIB's Older People and Complex Needs team and supported by our Technology for Life team, explores the range of simple apps which can be used in everyday life to support people with sight loss.
+This series of podcasts explores the range of simple apps which can be used in everyday life to support people with sight loss.

 Do you know what an app is and what apps can be used for?
 There are many apps available and some are incredibly useful, with a variety of uses including listening to music, helping to find train times and communicating with friends and family.
 There are apps to help magnify print and many more.
 In this podcast, Linzi and Hannah discuss what an app is and some of the key features of apps.

 Apps are used by some people every day to keep in contact and communicate with friends, family and work colleagues.
-To find out more about some examples of apps which can help with keeping in touch, listen to Hannah sharing some helpful examples.
+Listen to Hannah sharing some examples of apps which can help with keeping in touch.

 Many apps are available for entertainment uses for all ages.
 From word game apps, jigsaw apps, apps to listen to music and many more.
 In this podcast, Hannah shares some examples of popular apps for providing entertainment.

 There are many apps available to help assist with planning journeys, buying public transport tickets and checking live bus or train times.
-Hannah shares some examples in this podcast of some apps she has used and apps which other people use to help them get out and about.
+Hannah shares some examples of apps that people use to help them get out and about.

 A stroke can cause visual changes: examples include visual field loss, double vision or problems with visual processing.
 This podcast series is for health and social care professionals and anyone wanting to learn more about how stroke can impact on vision and who can help.